ut-ras/robomaster_hardware/README.md

-# Robomaster Hardware
+# RoboMaster Electrical Repository

-## Embedded Hardware Setup
+## Electrical Team Setup

-Please read the [Wiki](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) page for information on how to set up your computer.
+Please read the [Wiki]( https://github.com/ut-ras/robomaster_hardware/wiki) page for information on how to set up your computer.